dobromyslov/rust-esp32-c3-https-client/README.md

-# HTTPS Client for the ESP32-C3 chip
+# Rust HTTPS Client for the ESP32-C3 chip

 Tested on the [Rust ESP Board](https://github.com/esp-rs/esp-rust-board).